-The Company is actively monitoring the impact of the Covid-19 pandemic & lockdown as consequence of its on financial condition, liquidity, operations, work force etc. The operations at various project sites could be resumed in May'2020 in a gradual manner by managing work from home along with skeletal manpower at office.

-The covid-19 pandemic has affected consumers, food & beverages, and hotel industry severely impacting generation of lease rent from MFC to the tune of Rs.
-7.29 crores for the financial year ending 31st March 2021.
-Further, invoking force majeure clause of the agreement, the payment of Rs.
-2.50 cr to RLDA for the financial year ending 31st March 2021 has not been paid resulting a net impact of (Rs.
-4.79 cr) on profit & loss account Thus, the results for the financial year ending 31st March 2021 are not comparable with those of the previous periods.
+The Company is actively monitoring the impact of the Covid-19 pandemic & lockdown as consequence of its on financial condition, liquidity, operations, work force etc however, the Ist and Second wave of covid-19 pandemic has affected consumers, food & beverages, and hotel industry severely impacting generation of lease rent from MFC to the tune of Rs.
+3.73 crores for the financial year ending 31st March 2022 (Rs.
+7.29 crores for the financial year ending 31st March 2021).
+Further, invoking force majeure clause of the agreement, the payment of Rs.Nil in the year 2021-22 (Rs 2.50 cr in the year 2020-21) to RLDA for the financial year ending 31st March 2022 has not been paid resulting a net impact of Rs.
+3.73 cr (Rs.
+4.79 cr for FY 2020-21) on profit & loss account.
+Thus, the results for the financial year ending 31st March 2022 are not comparable with those of the previous periods.